ivanjovanovic/coffee-cgol/README.md

-= Conway's Game Of Life implementation in CoffeScript
+# Conway's Game Of Life implementation in CoffeeScript

 This is simple implementation of Conway's Game of Life in [CoffeeScript](http://jashkenas.github.com/coffee-script/).